 * See the Academic Calendar for specific deadlines including summer and short term dates.

 State of Florida employees classified as permanent full-time employees may be allowed to register on a space-available basis at the University for a maximum of six semester hours of tuition-free courses per semester.
+State of Florida employees include employees of the executive, legislative, and judicial branches of state government.
+Persons employed by state universities, community colleges or school districts are not eligible for a State Employee Tuition Fee Waiver.
 Effective Fall 2013, the following fees, where assessed, will not be covered by the state employee waiver:

 Admission, readmission, and registration information may be obtained by contacting either the Office of Undergraduate Admissions or the Office of the Registrar.
 Students using the state employee fee waiver may register beginning the first day of classes (drop/add period).
 Late registration fees will be waived by the Registrar’s Office when the waiver form is submitted.
 Since registration is on a space available basis, waivers will not be applied to any course for which the student is registered prior to the first day of classes.
 Permission to enter a closed class is not permitted for state employee registrations.
 State employees attending the Pensacola campus are required to purchase a Nautilus Card and parking decal.
 Waivers may not be used for the following types of courses: